Florida set to execute man convicted of raping and killing a woman 3 decades ago

 David, Gayheart's sister, said she feels cheated that Hamilton died before the state could execute him.

-She said she was “overcome with emotion” when she heard the governor had signed a death warrant for Wainwright.
+She was “overcome with emotion” when she heard the governor signed a death warrant for Wainwright.
 Her parents both died while waiting for justice to be served, she said, but she plans to be there to witness the final chapter of her family's tragedy.

 “There’s nothing that would keep me from seeing this all the way through,” she said.